Why Situps Are Bad for Your Back: Safe Core Exercises Instead

-The good news?
-There are far better ways to build core strength that actually support your spine instead of destroying it.
-Let’s explore why situps are bad for your back and discover the safer alternatives that will give you the strong, pain-free core you’ve been seeking.
+The good news is there are much better ways to build core strength that support your spine instead of damaging it.
+I’ll explain exactly why situps are problematic and show you the alternatives that actually helped reduce my back pain while building real functional strength.

 Key Takeaways